 Timeline.
 You can run a cost segregation study any time after you place the property in service.
 New construction.
 Acquired property.
 Renovations.
 The most powerful timing is the first tax year after acquisition or construction, because the Year 1 bonus depreciation is the largest single benefit.
 But a lookback study on a property placed in service in any of the prior 10 years can still recover the catch-up depreciation through a Form 3115 filing.

 Tax situation.
 You need to be able to use the deduction.
 Property owners with active income, rental income that meets material participation rules, or passive activity income that the cost segregation deduction can offset, all benefit.
+Owners with no current taxable income to offset can still benefit by carrying forward the loss.
+Your CPA should walk you through how the deduction interacts with your specific tax picture.

 The legal foundation has three pillars.

 First, the law itself.
 Congress wrote MACRS into the Tax Reform Act of 1986.
 The MACRS class lives are still in effect today.
+Cost segregation is just the practice of applying the class lives correctly to the actual components inside a specific building.

 Second, the Tax Court.
 Hospital Corporation of America v.
 Commissioner, 109 T.C.
 21 (1997), established that the methodology used to identify personal property under the old Investment Tax Credit also applies to depreciation classification under MACRS.
 The IRS acquiesced to the decision through Action on Decision AOD-1999-008 in 1999.
+Cost segregation has been confirmed by the Tax Court repeatedly in the years since.
+The methodology is settled law.

 If the IRS thought cost segregation was a loophole, the IRS would close it.
 The IRS does not.
 The IRS publishes the rules and tells everyone how to play.